DFKI-NLP/vLLM-Starter/README.md

 ```

 #### Step 4: Run the model
-For running deepseek, please use this code.
+For running DeepSeek-R1, please use this code and disable MLA.
 However, for regular models you can provide the GGUF-model to the Simple example script.
 ```bash
 srun --partition=H100 \
      --job-name=deepseek-r1 \